CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/module1-5/module1-5.md

 Choose the name of the Lambda function to use, then choose the version or alias of the function.
 For this lab, we recommend “MyNeuralSeek”.
 Then, click “Save”.

 ## Fallback Activities
 The default FallbackIntent allows for the Lambda function to be called when it is detected.
-To activate this intent, navigate to Amazon Lex in AWS Console
+The idea is that Lex would invoke NeuralSeek to answer whenever there is no matching intent found.
+To activate this, navigate to Amazon Lex in AWS Console
 - **(a)** Click “MyNeuralSeek.”
 - **(b)** Click “Intents” under “English (US)” on the left sidebar menu.
 - **(c)** Click on the “FallbackIntent” link.